kyma-project/community/sig-and-wg/sig-core/proposals/update-code-and-chart-in-one-pr.md

 ![](./assets/prow-init-containers.png)

 To read more details, see [Prow Job Dependencies](#poc-prow-jobs-dependencies).
-At the beginning, we can use it as an option, a developer can decide if he update code and chart in the same PR.
+At the beginning, we can use described approach as an option, a developer can decide if he updates code and chart in the same PR.
 As a next step, we can introduce a job that checks if version of the chart is updated in the PR.
 To read more details, see [Job enforcing changes in one PR](#poc-job-enforcing-changes-in-one-pr).